NCERT Solution for Class 6 Chapter 3: Mindful Eating – A Path to a Healthy Body

 Answer: Dip a starch-containing item into the solution.
 If it turns blue-black, it is likely an iodine solution.
 You can also note its colour and smell.
 Iodine solution is typically brown and has a distinct colour.

-To answer Mindful Eating: A Path to a Healthy Body, simply apply the following steps:
+To answer the questions of Mindful Eating: A Path to a Healthy Body, students can simply follow the steps given below:

 Question 1: Which of the following is a characteristic of mindful eating?